EMIjess/evalwaterfallr/README.md

 ISR <- 0.63 # Installation Rate (IRR_expost/IRR_exante) smaller as evaluated
 ```

-With these impact parameters, program administrators may want to focus on Installation Rate.
-However, when provided, as usual, in a table, it is difficult to distill importance from these parameters.
+Here we develop waterfall graphics to quantify the ex ante/ex post savings adjustments as well as net to gross (NTG) adjustments.

 Simple Visualization of Non-Permuted Values
 -------------------------------------------

-We can create a waterfall plot that presents these values in this order.
+First, we create a waterfall plot that presents an order-dependent application of impact parameters.

 ``` r
 # ensure that we have a dataframe ready to put into waterfallPrep()